pquiring/javaforce/repo/arch/readme.txt

-This is the JavaForce PAC Repository.
+This is the JavaForce Arch Repository.

 You need to run:
   gpg --gen-key